ArkCase/ark_helm_charts/README.md

 A **Dockerfile** is a script containing a successive series of instructions, directions, and commands which are run to form a new Docker image.
 Each command translates to a new layer in the image, forming the end product.
 The Dockerfile replaces the process of doing everything manually and repeatedly.
 When a Dockerfile finishes building, the end result is a new image, which you can use to start a new Docker container.

+### Kubernetes
+Also known as K8s, is an open-source system for automating deployment, scaling, and management of containerized applications.  (https://kubernetes.io/)

+### HELM
+Helm helps you manage Kubernetes applications — Helm Charts help you define, install, and upgrade even the most complex Kubernetes application. (https://helm.sh/)

 ### Difference between containers and virtual machines

 It's important to understand the difference between using containers and using VMs.
 Here's a comparison from the Docker site - [What is a Container](https://www.docker.com/resources/what-container):